 Really!
 Belgrade or Beograd is my absolute favorite European city for many reasons.
 And over the past couple of years, I’ve made it a point to visit the city every chance I get.
 I’ve even contemplated about buying an apartment there.

-After the initial surprise that my favorite European city wasn’t some top 10 destination city like Rome or Paris or Barcelona settles, it’s always followed by “Why Belgrade?”
+After the initial surprise that my favorite European city wasn’t some top 10 destination city like Rome or Paris or Barcelona, it’s always followed by the “Why Belgrade?” question.

 First, a little Intro to Belgrade

-Belgrade is a city that has many different amazing sides to it sitting smack dab in between the beautiful Danube and Sava rivers.
+Belgrade is a city that has many different and amazing facets to it and sits smack dab in between the beautiful Danube and Sava rivers.
 Given Serbia’s proximity to Eastern European hotspots, Belgrade also makes for the perfect base to launch from to explore Romania, Hungary, Bulgaria, Croatia, Montenegro and more.

 Though it may not be as revered like Croatian cities for the Venetian architecture and Game of Thrones film locations, or lacking the lore and haunted castle vibes of Romania, this city has the best of the Balkans all rolled into one.
-It’s a city that needs to be explored to discover what is special, like my own first impressions of Belgrade showed me.
+It’s a city that needs to be explored to discover what makes it special, like my own first impressions of Belgrade first impressions of Belgrade showed me.
 But once you do, you’ll fall in love.